notSafeForDev/flash-toy-sync-v3/README.md

 When it comes to writting and debugging the code and compiling the project, [FlashDevelop](https://www.flashdevelop.org/) is recommended as it was made specifically for flash development.
 For VSCode there is the [Actionscript & MXML](https://github.com/BowlerHatLLC/vscode-as3mxml) extension.
 (I haven't used it as I wasn't able to get it to work.)

 ...
 I will add more instructions later.
+Probably as wiki pages.

 &nbsp;